GirlsAward

 GirlsAward (ガールズアワード), sometimes abbreviated as GA, is a semi-annual fashion and music event held at Yoyogi National Gymnasium 1st Gymnasium in Tokyo, Japan.
-It is one of the biggest fashion events in Japan, with approximately 30,000 people attending each time.
-It is organized by GirlsAward Inc. under the slogan "Shibuya to Asia, and the World" and sponsored by Ministry of Foreign Affairs, Tokyo Metropolitan Government and Fuji Television.
+It is one of the biggest fashion events in Japan, with approximately 20,000 people attending each time.
+It is organized by Award Inc. under the slogan "Shibuya to Asia, and the World".
+From GirlsAward 2017 Autumn/Winter(A/W), Rakuten became the main sponsor.
 Usually, the Autumn/Winter(A/W) event is held in September to October, and the Spring/Summer(S/S) is held in March to May of each year.

 History

 On September 9, 2009, the first event GirlsAward 2009 was held at Shibuya O-East.
 It featured models, gravure idols, and auditions associated with DAM Karaoke system.
 In 2010, from GirlsAward 2010, the location was moved to Yoyogi National Gymnasium.
 From January 25 to 27, 2012, a collaboration event was held with South Korean television MBC featuring the fashion show and K-pop music.
 In 2014, the first overseas event with A-Nation was held in Taiwan.
 On April 9, 2016, during GirlsAward 2016 S/S, Instagram's CEO Kevin Systrom appeared on the stage and made a selfie performance with Haruna Kojima, a member of AKB48.
+On September 16, 2017, the venue was changed to Makuhari Messe in Chiba Prefecture for GirlsAward 2017 A/W. In front of 31,000 visitors, Alice Hirose and Suzu Hirose were the first sister performers to appear first on the catwalk.
+At this event, South Korea's Taemin, a member of Korea's Shinee, made his first solo appearance as a secret guest.
+At the 2024 Girls Awards A/W, actress Ryoko Yonekura appeared catwalk as a secret guest for the first time in 11 years, and South Korea's Plave was the first virtual boy band to perform.